 2- Ultra-High-Speed (UHS) is the new generation bus interface for SD cards.
 Succeeding the regular high-speed specification, UHS was recently designed to support devices with higher capacity and speed requirements.

 3- The new Video Speed Classes feature a range of performance grades, defined primarily by the card’s minimum sustained transfer speeds in megabytes per second.
 This means that V30 has a minimum sequential write speed of 30 megabytes per second.

 One of the most-asked questions is: How much storage capacity do I need?
 Should I buy the 128GB or minimize my investment and buy the 32GB?
 To be honest, there is no right answer to this question.
-It all comes down to your needs, My personal preference is to get 4 x 32GB instead of 1 x 128GB, but this is only me.
+It all comes down to your needs, My personal preference is to get 4 x 32GB instead of 1 x 128GB.

 To help you decide, here is a table from SanDisk.

-To summarize this and give you an example, if you are like me, shooting with a big sensor camera, you’ll shoot with Canon 5Ds, which has a 50MP sensor.
-I also shoot JPEG and RAW, so every click made will write to the card, one JPEG file (17.8MB) and one RAW file (178MB), which brings the total to 195MB/shoot.
+To summarize this and give you an example, if you are like me, shooting with a full-frame camera with a 50MP sensor, capturing JPEG + RAW, your files will be one JPEG (17.8MB) and one RAW file (178MB), which brings the total to 195MB/shoot.

 This means that the 64GB will record only 328 photos.

 |4K||400MB/s||10 Minutes||20 Minutes||40 Minutes|

 |150MB/s||27 Minutes||55 Minutes||110 Minutes|